 In Belgium, the net interest income decreased due to the persistently low interest rate environment.
 This was mainly demonstrated by less interest income on customer loans due to lower margins and lower indemnities on mortgage loans refinancing and despite an increase in volume (mainly term loans and mortgage loans).
-There was also less interest income on fixed-income securities impacted by the sale and redemption of securities with high yields.
-Finally, this was partly offset by lower interest expenses related to clients' deposits.
+There was also less interest income on fixed-income securities impacted by sales and redemptions of securities with high yields whereas interests expenses increased on bonds issued (increase of volume).
+Finally, the lower interest expenses related to clients' deposits didn't offset the overall decrease of the net interest income.